lenmus/lomse/examples/tutorials/tutorial-2-wx/README.md

 Therefore, to use a method as call back it is necessary to pass two parameters, a pointer to the object instance, and a pointer to the method.
 But as the Lomse callback is a C callback, only one parameter is passed: the pointer to the method.
 As a consequence, only static methods can be invoked.
 But this is a very strong limitation as static members can only access static variables.

 This problem has no simple solution.
 The simplest one I have found, that works for both C and C++ programs, is to add another parameter to the function that sets up the callback.
-This parameter is a pointer to the object instance (for C++) or NULL (for C programs).
+This parameter is a pointer to the object instance (for C++) or nullptr (for C programs).
 The callback is still an static method but it will receive the object instance pointer as parameter and, thus, non-static members can be invoked from inside the static method.

 This is the solution for our update window callback: